 Fat content of grass fed ghee

 A tablespoon of ghee has 14 grams of fat compared to butter’s 10-12 grams, and ghee contains primarily saturated fats, which brings us to MCTs (Medium Chain Triglycerides).
 Now the next vital question is how MCTs are important.

 Ghee contains 25% or higher quantity of short-chain and medium-chain triglycerides (MCTs), whereas butter contains only 12% to 15% MCTs.
 Short to medium chain fats are easier to digest, and more easy to digest fat is consumed, they will work as a better energy source.
 As per keto diet rules, these fats get turned into ketones, and you will be faster into ketosis.

 MCTs also decrease hunger, help in weight loss, and also boost cells at the mitochondrial level reducing the risk of Alzheimer’s, heart disease, diabetes, autoimmune diseases, and etc.as well as obesity control.

-Ghee contains negligible quantity of lactose and casein.
+Ghee contains a negligible quantity of lactose and casein.
 It doesn’t trigger milk allergies like other dairy products.
-If you have lactose-intolerance, ghee based recipes are apt for you than butter based ones.
+If you have lactose-intolerance, ghee based recipes are apt for you than butter-based ones.

 Butter contain vitamins and MCTs, but ghee is richer in quantity of short- and medium-chain fatty acids, vitamins, A, D, E, K, and conjugated linoleic acid: grass fed ghee also contains butyrate, the most ketogenic acid that promotes a healthy metabolism and gut health.